alanchrissantony/Ecommerce-ShoppingCart/README.md

 - Add products to the shopping cart, a user must be logged in
 - Delete products from the shopping cart
 - Display the shopping cart
-- Checkout information is processed using stripe and the payment is send to the admin
 - The profile contains all the orders a user has made

 Admins can do the following:

-- Login or logout to the admin panel
 - View all the information stored in the database.
-They can view/add/edit/delete orders, users, products and categories.
-The cart model cannot be modified by an admin because a cart is either modified by the logged in user before the purchase or deleted after the purchase.
+They can view/add/edit/delete orders, products and categories.

 ## Database